Philip Bailhache: Judicial appointments

-In 1994, Bailhache became Deputy Bailiff of Jersey, following the controversial removal from office of the previous Deputy Bailiff Vernon Tomes.
+In 1994, Bailhache became the Deputy Bailiff of Jersey, following the controversial removal from office of the previous Deputy Bailiff Vernon Tomes.
 He was appointed Bailiff of Jersey in 1995, in succession to Sir Peter Crill and was sworn in on 2 February 1995.
 As Deputy Bailiff and Bailiff, he was an ex officio judge of the Court of Appeal of Jersey.
 He was a judge of the Court of Appeal of Guernsey from 1995 to 2009.

 Bailhache introduced several modernisations to Jersey's legal system.
 In 1997, he was the founding editor of the Jersey Law Review (from 2007 the Jersey and Guernsey Law Review).
 In 1998, he led the setting up and became the first chairman of the Jersey Legal Information Board, a project designed to use technologies to streamline the administration of justice and make Jersey court judgments more easily accessible as part of the worldwide free access to law movement.
 In 2008, he became the first chairman of the Governing Body of Jersey's law school, the Institute of Law, a not-for-profit organisation providing courses for candidates sitting the Jersey advocates and solicitors examinations and students taking the University of London LLB degree via the International Programmes.

 In July 2005, the Policy and Resources Committee of the States of Jersey established the Constitutional Review Group, with terms of reference 'to conduct a review and evaluation of the potential advantages and disadvantages for Jersey in seeking independence from the United Kingdom or other incremental change in the constitutional relationship, while retaining the Queen as Head of State'.
 Bailhache was invited to chair the Group, which produced a 'Second Interim Report' in December 2007, presented to the States by the Council of Ministers in June 2008.

 He said the following in his May 2008 Liberation Day speech about international reporting of child abuse investigations on the island:

 "All child abuse, wherever it happens, is scandalous, but it is the unjustified and remorseless denigration of Jersey and her people that is the real scandal."